 - Adjusting expectations

-Additional habits include; Take risks and engage in discussions, breathe, relax and stay calm.
+Additional habits include; Taking risks and engaging in discussions, breathing, relaxing and staying calm, all the mindful habits.
 Most importantly enjoy your learning.